 WHAT DID I LIKE ABOUT THE FILM?

 Going into this film knowing next to nothing, other than the history of the ‘smiley face murders’, the overall tone of the film came as a pleasant surprise.
 The film can be very bleak and dark, with a lot of uncomfortable and realistic violence.
-This is apparent in the opening scene that simulates the murder of livestock and footage of a washed up corpse on shore, an undeniably tense way to kick of a film.
+This is apparent in the opening scene which simulates the murder of livestock and footage of a washed up corpse on shore, an undeniably tense way to kick of a film.
 Thankfully, the ultraviolence is later used sparingly, finding a nice balance between shock value and narrative.

 Smiley Face Killers, also does a wonderful job of building up tension to the eventual confrontation between the protagonist and the killers.
-Brief glances of hooded figures here and there, and one vicious hammer kill just before the cult makes their first move on Jake.
-The second half of the film, post abduction, shifts nicely into an adrenaline inducing struggle as the fight for survival claims the lives of many innocent bystanders.
+Brief glances of hooded figures here and there and one vicious hammer kill just before the cult makes their first move on Jake.
+The second half of the film, post-abduction, shifts nicely into an adrenaline-inducing struggle as the fight for survival claims the lives of many innocent bystanders.

-In an impressive feat, the film is actually able to make the much hated horror trope of university student actually likable.
-Ronen Rubinstein handles the portrayal of mental health struggles admirably, and his own drive for self improvement gives the audience good reason to cheer him on.
+In an impressive feat, the film is actually able to make the much-hated horror trope of university student actually likable.
+Ronen Rubinstein handles the portrayal of mental health struggles admirably, and his own drive for self-improvement gives the audience good reason to cheer him on.
 All around, the performances are well pulled off for a film that looks to create a more serious tone, there is no ‘hamminess’ or ‘ditziness’ that often defines horror productions taking place in a secondary education setting.

 Finally, it should be said that Crispin Hellion Glover is one of the best actors and personalities in all of Hollywood, with many reasons to adore the performer .
 His role in this film, however small, was one of the two reasons I decided to make this a must watch (other being urban legend angle).
 While he is barely recognizable as the cult leader, seeing him brutally murder someone with a hammer made the film worth admission off my own obsession with modern troubadour.